This article is also available in Hungarian (Magyarul) here.

 I’ve often pictured Jesus roaming around Galilee with just the Twelve, but on several occasions, at the very least, there were many women with him also.
 How many is many?
 10, 20, 30, 40, or more?
 Did the women disciples outnumber the men?
 We can only speculate as to how many women were among Jesus’ followers.
 (Cf Acts 1:13-14.)
 One thing is certain: throughout the last two millenia many more women have continued to follow Jesus and serve him.
 And Jesus continues to welcome their company and value their ministry.

 The Greek word here, pollai, is the feminine plural form of polus.
-This word means “much”, “many”, “plentiful”, etc. It is incorrect and misleading that most English translations translate pollai in these verses about Jesus’ female followers as “some”.
+This word means “much”, “many”, “plentiful”, etc. It is misleading that most English translations translate pollai in these verses about Jesus’ female followers as “some”.
 This is just one example of a gender bias in most English translations.

 The identity of Salome is unclear and debated.
 She may have been the mother of James and John (the sons of Zebedee).
 Some believe she may have been one of Jesus’ sisters.
 Still others believe she was an aunt, or even a great aunt, of Jesus.